 Sourdough bread consists of flour, water, salt and sourdough starter.
 The starter is a combination of flour and water that has been fermented and populated with wild yeast and bacteria (Lactobacillus).
 The culture is maintained by a daily feeding of flour and water.
 Once the starter is established, a small portion of it is used to make bread.
 The wild yeast provides the CO2 to make the bread rise, and the bacteria create lactic acid, which gives the bread its unique tart flavor and many health benefits.

 What You Need to Make Sourdough

 Chances are, everything you need to prepare sourdough is in your kitchen already.

-- 3 ingredients: water, flour and sea salt
+- 3 ingredients: filtered water or tap water, flour and sea salt

 - 4-quart cast-iron or enameled cast-iron pot